-- Avoid trips to your Social Security office.
+- You can avoid trips to your Social Security office.
 That saves you time and money.

-- Answer questions on your schedule - you can start and stop the application without fear of losing any of the information you entered.
+- You can answer questions on your schedule.
+You don't have to complete the application the same day that you started it.
+You can start and stop the application without losing any of the information you entered.

-- No need to mail in your application - when you're finished, just click "Submit Now" to send your application to Social Security.
+- You don't need to mail your application.
+When you're finished, just click "Submit Now" to send your application to Social Security.

-You'll get a receipt for your online application that you can print and keep for your records.
-We'll also give you a confirmation number.
-Use that number to check the status of your application after you've applied.
+- You'll get a receipt for your online application.
+You can print the receipt and keep for your records.

 For security reasons, there are time limits for viewing each page.
 You will receive a warning after 25 minutes without doing anything, and you will be able to extend your time on the page.
 After the third warning, you must move to another page or your time will run out and your work on that page will be lost.